 You can move virtual machines from one compute resource or storage location to another by using cold or hot migration.
 For example, with vSphere vMotion you can move powered on virtual machines away from a host to perform maintenance, to balance loads, to collocate virtual machines that communicate with each other, to move virtual machines apart to minimize fault domain, to migrate to new server hardware, and so on.

 Moving a virtual machine from one inventory folder to another folder or resource pool in the same data center is not a form of migration.
-Unlike migration, cloning a virtual machine or copying its virtual disks and configuration file are procedures that create a new virtual machine.
-Cloning and copying a virtual machine are also not forms of migration.
+Unlike migration, cloning a virtual machine or copying its virtual disks and configuration file in the same vCenter Server system are procedures that create a new virtual machine.
+Cloning and copying a virtual machine in the same vCenter Server system are also not forms of migration.

 By using migration, you can change the compute resource that the virtual machine runs on.
 For example, you can move a virtual machine from one host to another host or cluster.